dmitry-slabko/article-azure-logging-pub/readme.md

 ## Using Azure Log Stream

 Azure provides a way to see application logs almost immediately via a Log Stream.
 It allows to stream logs written into files stored on Azure filesystem or to Azure blob.
-This feature is not normally designed to be always on, and when you enable filesystem application logging it would turn off automatically in 12 hours.
+This feature is not designed to be always on, and when you enable filesystem application logging it would turn off automatically in 12 hours.

 ![Azure Log Stream configuration](assets/images/ss05.png)